Search

 Georgia Southern Collards Seeds

 75 days.
 Brassica oleracea.
 Open Pollinated.
 Georgia Southern Collards.
-The plant produces high yields of dark blue green collard leaves.
+The plant produces high yields of dark blue-green collard leaves.
+It is a popular Southern collard greens variety prized for its ability to be sown in spring after the last frost and in mid-to-late summer for fall/winter harvest.
+Fall plantings benefit from frost-sweetened flavor and can overwinter in milder climates.
+Greens are traditionally grown in the South.
 They are tasty, tender, mild, and juicy.
-High in Vitamin A, B1, B2, and C. Good freezing and canning variety.
-Does well in poor and sandy soils.
+High in Vitamin A, B1, B2, and C. Good for freezing and canning.
+It does well in poor and sandy soils.
 Cold Tolerant.
 Heat Tolerant.
-Traditional greens are grown in the South.
-An excellent choice for home gardens.
+Excellent choice for home gardens, Farmer’s Markets, and market growers.
 An 1879 heirloom variety from the USA.

 $3.00 $2.50